kghose/chotha/Readme.txt

 Todo:
+* Use the word "cite" instead of "source" to save typing?

-* Add a word cloud page that will display words in the db (especially low frequency ones) that will allow me to dive into notes and find little odds and ends I have squirreled away.
+* (done) Add a word cloud page that will display words in the db (especially low frequency ones) that will allow me to dive into notes and find little odds and ends I have squirreled away.
 Needs a new table that will store words and their frequency (number of notes the occur in)).
 To avoid too